De Aar Solar Power

 De Aar Solar Power is located 6 km outside the town of De Aar in the Northern Cape Province of South Africa.
 The facility is based on over 100 hectares of Emathanjeni Municipal land, and comprises 167,580 solar (PV) panels.
 De Aar Solar Power supplies Eskom with 85,458 MWh of renewable electrical energy per year; enough to power more than 19 000 average South African households.

-De Aar Solar Power signed a 20-year Power Purchase Agreement with Eskom as part of the South African Government’s Renewable Energy Independent Power Producer Procurement Programme (REIPPP) and was one of the first solar power projects in South Africa.
+De Aar Solar Power signed a 20-year power purchase agreement with Eskom as part of the South African Government's Renewable Energy Independent Power Producer Procurement Programme (REIPPP) and was one of the first solar power projects in South Africa.
 The project also has an Implementation Agreement with the South African Department of Energy.

 The project received full Environmental Authorisation from the Department of Environmental Affairs in 2011.

 Background

 Mainstream Renewable Energy was responsible for the construction management of the De Aar solar facility, which took place between December 2012 and mid-2014.

-De Aar Solar Power is owned by a consortium comprising: Globeleq, Thebe Investment Corporation, Mainstream Renewable Power, The Sibona Ilanga Trust, Enzani Technologies and Usizo Engineering.
+De Aar Solar Power is owned by a consortium comprising Globeleq, Thebe Investment Corporation, Mainstream Renewable Power, the Sibona Ilanga Trust, Enzani Technologies and Usizo Engineering.
 Globeleq and Siemens Energy Sector jointly manage the project.

 Solar panels

-The 167 580 Suntech STP 290/295 Watt solar panels at De Aar Solar Power each with a capacity of 290 and 295 Watt and measure 1 x 2m.
+The 167 580 Suntech STP 290/295 Watt solar panels at De Aar Solar Power each have a capacity of 290 and 295 watts and measure 1 x 2m.
 The inverters used at this facility are SINVERT PVS2400.